techiediaries/techiediaries/_posts/2017/2017-5-13-ionic-video-playing.md

     code .

+## Using the Ionic 5 Video Player Plugin

-Next we need to add the Ionic video player plugin to the list of providers so open <em>src/app/app.module.ts</em> then add
+Next we need to add the Ionic video player plugin to the list of providers so open <em>src/app/app.module.ts</em> then add:

     import { BrowserModule } from '@angular/platform-browser';
     import { ErrorHandler, NgModule } from '@angular/core';